masayu-a/BCCWJ-WLSP/README.md

 # BCCWJ-WLSP

 ## Description
-Annotation of `Word List by Semantic Principles (WLSP)' and auxiliary verb labels on `Balanced Corpus of Contemporary Written Japanese'
+Annotation of 'Word List by Semantic Principles (WLSP)' and auxiliary verb labels on the 'Balanced Corpus of Contemporary Written Japanese'

 ## Features
 The 1st line is header.